Stephen Llano studies rhetorical theory and criticism within the

 contexts of argumentation, the practice of competitive debating,

-research interests include the pedagogy of debate, argumentation
+and pedagogy.
+His specific research interests include the

-Society, an international debating team that specializes in
+Debate Society, an international debating team that specializes in

 the British Parliamentary debate style.
-The team earned third in the
+The team regularly competes

 Llano has been involved in debate since he was 15 years old,